 What is a book (or movie) that you can read/watch over and over?

 The poetry book I always return to is The Way of All Parting, the selected poems of Ranier Maria Rilke, translated by Stephen Mitchell.
 I love the work of Sherwin Bitusi (Diné), Mahmoud Darwish, Arthur Sze among others.
-For nighttime reading I love mysteries, and one favorite author is James Lee Burke.
+For nighttime reading, I love mysteries, and one favorite author is James Lee Burke.
 But there are so many authors, both prose and poetry, that inspire me at different moments.
-For example, Joanna Klink, Jorie Graham, Susan Stewart whose poetry we will be discussing and emulating in my workshops in March.
+For example, Joanna Klink, Jorie Graham, and Susan Stewart.

-What theme or symbol often emerges in your work?
-Why are you drawn to this theme/symbol?
+What themes or symbols often emerge in your work?
+Why are you drawn to these themes or symbols?

-I believe what I seem to explore in my books is the question of Freedom.
+What I explore in my books is the question of freedom.
 In that regard, I wrestle with the accepted history of the United States, how at the core of our history is Slavery and Occupation.
-In my work, using lyric, persona, and forms, I to try to reckon with our past, and how it is embodied in our present.
-I would say also I explore these questions through the eyes of womenhood, I don’t think that there is a separation between the personal and political — and that the political is personal; we are all witnesses to our own day.
+In my work, using lyric, persona, and forms, I try to reckon with our past and how it is embodied in our present.
+I would also say that I explore these questions through the eyes of womenhood.
+I don’t think that there is a separation between the personal and political — and that the political is personal; we are all witnesses to our own day.

 I am studying/reading The Cure at Troy, a version of Sophocles’ Philoctetes, a translation by Irish poet Seamus Heaney.
-I am always encouraged by poems that explore myth; how in the Greek plays, especially the tragedies, the same lessons seem to be repeated over and over.
+I am always encouraged by poems that explore myth; how, in Greek plays, especially the tragedies, the same lessons are repeated over and over.

-Does good writing result from best practices, magic, or a bit of both?
+Would you say that good writing is a result of best practices, or magic, or is it a bit of both?

-Well, I find that the combination of magic, writing drafts without thinking, then bringing in craft, is a wonderful combination.
+I believe that combining magic, writing drafts without thinking, and then bringing in craft is a wonderful combination.
 From the belly, edit, from the belly and head together.
-Magic happens too when we misspell, and receive words we didn’t think of.
+Magic happens, too, when we misspell, and receive words we didn’t think of.
 Also, when I feel a bit dry, I retype a poem from an author that I treasure.
-It infuses into my own writing, by rewriting another’s work.
+It infuses into my own writing by rewriting another’s work.

 What is your next project?